anoushirazi/retail_sales_forecasting/README.md

-### About
-Forecasting retail sales using time series models like ARIMA, SARIMA, Prophet, RF, and XGBoost.

 # 🛍️ Retail Sales Forecasting

 > A complete, deployment-ready time series forecasting solution using statistical and machine learning models, optimized for retail demand prediction.